AlokRanjan-github/AlokRanjan-github/README.md

 ## ⚡ Fun Fact

-> 🏋️ Debugging = my gym 💪
+> 🏋️ I treat debugging like gym reps — the more it hurts, the stronger I get 💪
-> The more bugs I lift, the stronger my code gets 😄
+> 🧠 Code, break, fix, repeat… basically my version of cardio 😄